matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * You can download the solution R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_12-Example_Solution.R).
     * You can download the data for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Workshop_12-Synthetic_Tweets.RData).

+14. **Winter Break: Managing Multiple Datasets Homework**:
+    * This optional homework assignment should be completed before our first meeting in the Spring semester.
+It covers working with multiple datasets and using loops and conditionals to work with large data.frames.

+    * You can download the assignment [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Winter_Break_Homework.R).
+    * You can download the solution [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Winter_Break_Homework_Solution.R).
+    * You can download the data [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Winter_Break_Data.zip).